aaubs/ds24/content/m4/_index.md

 Likewise, we will use real-world business examples to illustrate the concepts and techniques covered in the lectures.
 By the end of the course, students will have a solid understanding of deep learning and its current applications in business.
 We will have frequent opportunities to work in groups on four mini-projects.
 These projects will involve applying the concepts and techniques learned in the lectures to real-world business examples.
 The goal of these projects is to give you hands-on experience with deep learning and help them build a portfolio of work to showcase your skills..

-## Content by week for this module
+## Content for this module

 {{% notice note %}}
 Click on the **to do** for the week to see what you should do to keep up with the module
 {{% /notice %}}

-* W 41: Introduction to Network Analysis
+* Part 1: Intro to Deep Learning
-* W 43: Introduction to Natural-Language-Processing (NLP)
+* Part 2: Traditional neural network architectures
-* W 44: Advanced Applications in Network and Text Analysis
+* Part 3: Intro to transformer models
-* W 45: Project work + exam
+* Part 4: Training and publishing transformer models